 Because they stimulate increased collagen production, reduce the visibility of age spots, and help to reduce fine lines, they have been part of anti-aging skin care for years.
 But because they also help to clear pores, prevent acne, and reduce hyperpigmentation, they have become popular with younger users as well.

 There are many kinds of acids that can be used to promote peeling and cell turnover, like salicylic acid, lactic acid, tartaric acid, and more, but glycolic acids are particularly effective.
+Glycolic acid is probably the most known and used of all acids in skincare and dermatology.
 Among all these different types of acids, there are also different strengths or concentrations of acids.

 Dermatologists can use acids in much higher concentrations that are only available to professionals, while only weaker forms of acid are available over the counter to consumers.